-Natural persons - Natural persons are NOT eligible
+Natural persons - Natural persons are NOT eligible.

 International organisations - International organisations are not eligible.
-The rules on eligible countries do not apply to them.

-Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons8.
+Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons19.

-EU bodies - EU bodies (with the exception of the European Commission Joint Research Centre) can NOT be part of the consortium.
+EU bodies - EU bodies can NOT be part of the consortium.